Skip to content

 While not worth a trip to see up close, this tower, located in Poblenou, can’t go unnoticed in the Barcelona skyline.
 From the top of the Sagrada Familia, La Pedrera, or maybe even from the window of your apartment, you’ll wonder about this colorful, modern building.
 French architect Jean Nouvel explains that he was inspired by Antoni Gaudí, a geyser, and Montserrat when planning the shape of the building.
 It stands out not only for its shape, but also because of the 4,500 colorful lights that beautifully illuminate the office building on weekend nights.

-Enjoy the seaside views and relaxed vibe of the beach on your next Barcelona Untour.
+Enjoy the seaside views and relaxed vibe of the beach on your next Barcelona UnTour.